ciferkey/ciferkey.github.com/_posts/2018-10-13-kpoi-kotlin-apache-poi.md

 ### Potential future work
 Note that this DSL is specifically designed to cover declaratively creating workbooks.
 It has nothing to do with reading in notebooks and manipulating which is another use case for Apache POI.
-That is because I have primarily used it to generate workbooks.
-There still is interesting work that could be done around the read side as well to make it more pleasant.
+There still is interesting work that could be done around the read side to make it more pleasant.

 <style type="text/css">
   .gist-meta {